What do UCF’s business relationships mean to you?

 - Eligible university employees may request complimentary tickets using the guidelines below

-The UCF Convocation Corporation (UCFCC) offers a standard process through which employees can request available tickets to CFE Arena events.
+The UCF Convocation Corporation (UCFCC) offers a standard process through which employees can request available tickets to Addition Financial Arena events.
 Employees will need to meet specific criteria outlined in the policy and may be responsible for taxes on ticket value.